dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 -  The canister’s Candid interface evolves to a Candid subtype.
 -  The canister’s Motoko stable signature evolves to a stable-compatible one.

-With [enhanced orthogonal persistence](upgrades.md#enhanced-orthogonal-persistence), the upgrade will always succeed if these two conditions are met and no traps are triggered in user-programmed pre- or post-upgrade logic.

 :::danger
-With [classical persistence](classical-persistence), the upgrade can still fail due to resource constraints.
+With [classical orthogonal persistence](orthogonal-persistence/classical.md), the upgrade can still fail due to resource constraints.
 This is problematic as the canister can then not be upgraded.
 It is therefore strongly advised to test the scalability of upgrades well.
 Enhanced orthogonal persistence will abandon this issue.
 :::

 :::tip